Here are the items that we found.

 Authors

-Ivan Zaro — Author of From Chill; social worker, researcher, and activist in sexual health, HIV, and substance use.
+- Ivan Zaro — Author of De ChillSocial worker, researcher and activist in sexual health, HIV and substance use.

-Table of Contents: This book includes references to substance use, sexual practices, and experiences of vulnerability.
-Critical reading and, where appropriate, professional guidance are recommended.
+Content note: This book includes references to substance use, sexual practices, and experiences of vulnerability.
+Critical reading and, if necessary, professional support are recommended.

 - Título